nus-cs2103-AY2223S1/tp/docs/ug-pages/venue-booking.md

 ---

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
-Before proceeding to learn more about venue commands.
-Have a quick read about the **venue fields**, which will be used in the commands.
+Before proceeding to learn more about venue commands, it would be good to have a quick read about the **venue fields**, which will be used in the commands.
 </div>